socotecio/django-socio-grpc/docs/settings.rst

       "FILTERS": "FILTERS",
   }

-This means that when the framework encounters metadata, it knows to look for a "HEADERS" key to retrieve headers, a "PAGINATION" key to fetch pagination data, and a "FILTERS" key for filtering details.
+This means that when the framework encounters metadata, it knows to look for a ``HEADERS`` key to retrieve headers, a ``PAGINATION`` key to fetch pagination data, and a ``FILTERS`` key for filtering details.